 Assemble if necessary.

-What Types of Projects Can You Make with a Cricut?
+What Types of Craft Projects?
+What to Make with a Cricut

-Really, the possibilities are only limited by your imagination.
+Really, the possibilities of what to make with a Cricut are only limited by your imagination.
 You can blend designs.
 Use bits and pieces of one project to add to another.
 Work with only paper.
 Create projects with blended materials.
 Here is a list of possible projects to get you started.
 After that, just see where the machine and the materials take you!

 - Cut out fun shapes and letters and use them on your scrapbooks